NOC-OCP/ocp_hydro_matlab/README.txt

 ladcp_scripts/
   scripts and functions for interfacing with LDEO IX and UH shear LADCP processing (external software)

-plots/
-  scripts and functions for making plots

-summaries/
+plots_output/
-  scripts for outputting summaries of data in other formats e.g. WOCE exchange format
+  scripts and functions for making plots and outputting summaries of data in other formats (e.g. WOCE exchange)

 utilities/
   functions for commonly-performed operations on mexec data or files

-uway/
+underway/
   scripts and functions for standard processing of underway data streams there are some extra functions for plotting still in here